captn3m0/codechef/_problems/easy/DISTCODE.md

     current: 1493558214
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME31/mandarin/DISTCODE.pdf), [Russian](http://www.codechef.com/download/translated/LTIME31/russian/DISTCODE.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME31/vietnamese/DISTCODE.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME31/mandarin/DISTCODE.pdf), [Russian](http://www.codechef.com/download/translated/LTIME31/russian/DISTCODE.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME31/vietnamese/DISTCODE.pdf) as well.

 Sergey recently learned about **country codes** - two letter strings, denoting countries.
 For example, **BY** stands for Belarus and **IN** stands for India.
 Mesmerized by this new discovery, Sergey now looks for country codes everywhere!